slviajero/tinybasic/IoTBasic/MANUAL.md

 @S is the I/O error status.
 See the file I/O section for more information on it.

+@V is the number of characters processed in VAL().

+@U is the user variable.
+It can be used to extend BASIC.

 The variables @O, @I, @C, and @A can be used for byte I/O on any stream.

 The array @T() is the real time clock array. @T$ is a string containing date and time.
 See the hardware drivers section for more information.

+The string @A$ is the command line argument on POSIX systems.
+See the hardware section for more details.

 ## Apple 1 language set